 Figure2.
-Example on interface of user exerting control: he can select genres, directors and actors.
+Example on interface of user exerting control: he/she can select genres, directors and actors.
 Another form to exert control is rating a movie (explicitly), or for example simply watching a movie (implicitly).
-On right side, description to enter in anonymous mode.
+On right: description to enter in anonymous mode.